Fostering for SENC

 Q: Would I be responsible for placing the dog myself?

-A: No, however, we definitely value the foster persons opinions and concerns regarding an approved adoptive family.
-The rescue coordinator does make the final decision where a Newf is placed.
+A: No, however, we definitely value the foster parent’s input, suggestions, and concerns regarding a potential adoptive home..
+SENC Rescue Inc. will make the final decision where a dog is placed.

 Q: What if my foster animal isn’t working out?